TwinRL: Digital Twin-Driven Reinforcement Learning for Real-World Robotic Manipulation

 \begin{strip}

-{\textbf{Overview.} (a) We propose \textbf{TwinRL}, a digital twin–real-world collaborative RL framework that expands the exploration space from in-distribution teleoperation data to out-of-distribution regions.
-TwinRL then performs efficient, parallel online RL in the digital twin to enable sim-to-real guided exploration, improving the convergence speed of real-world RL. b) Across four tasks, TwinRL converges faster in online RL and approaches a 100\% success rate, reaching this level in about 20 minutes on average in both in-distribution regions covered by real-world demonstrations and out-of-distribution regions.
-Since HiL-SERL does not include an SFT, its accuracy are reported only for the in-distribution region used by the other methods. } \end{strip}
+{\textbf{Overview.} (a) To improve the efficiency and reliability of real-world RL, we propose \textbf{TwinRL}, a three-stage digital twin–real-world collaborative framework: (i) \textbf{SFT warm-up} expands the exploration space beyond real demonstrations; (ii) \textbf{twin RL warm-up} generates interactive trajectories to stabilize on-robot learning; and (iii) \textbf{real-world RL} leverages twin-identified failure-prone configurations to enable targeted HiL rollouts. (b) Across four tasks, TwinRL converges faster and reaches near-100\% success in ~20 minutes across in- and out-of-distribution regions; HiL-SERL is evaluated only in-distribution. } \end{strip}